com-lihaoyi/scalasql/tutorial.md

   scalasql.dialects.H2Dialect
 )

-val db = dbClient.autoCommit
+val db = dbClient.getAutoCommitClientConnection
-db.runRawUpdate(os.read(os.pwd / "test" / "resources" / "world-schema.sql"))
+db.runRawUpdate(os.read(os.pwd / "scalasql" / "test" / "resources" / "world-schema.sql"))
-db.runRawUpdate(os.read(os.pwd / "test" / "resources" / "world-data.sql"))
+db.runRawUpdate(os.read(os.pwd / "scalasql" / "test" / "resources" / "world-data.sql"))

 ```
-We use `dbClient.autoCommit` in order to create a client that will automatically
+We use `dbClient.getAutoCommitClientConnection` in order to create a client that
-run every SQL command in a new transaction and commit it.
-For the majority of
+will automatically run every SQL command in a new transaction and commit it.
+For
-examples in this page, the exact transaction configuration doesn't matter, so
+the majority of examples in this page, the exact transaction configuration doesn't
-using the auto-committing `db` API will help focus on the queries at hand.
+matter, so using the auto-committing `db` API will help focus on the queries at hand.
+Note that when using a connection pool or `javax.sql.DataSource`, you will need to
+explicitly `.close()` the client returned by `getAutoCommitClientConnection` when you
+are done with it, to avoid leaking connections.
+Later in this tutorial we will
+see how to use `.transaction{}` blocks to create explicit transactions that can
+be rolled back or committed

 Lastly, we will run the `world.sql` script to initialize the database, and
 we're ready to begin writing queries!